FlameKat53/ButtonBoot/README.md

 1.)
 Get your .nds homebrew

 2.)
-Name it boot#.nds with # being of these buttons, A, B, X, Y, L, R
+Name it boot#.nds with # being of these buttons, A, B, X, Y, L, R, (D-Pad) -> Left Right Down Up

 3.)
 Put all of you boot#.nds files into `_nds/extras/`